home-assistant/operating-system/Documentation/network.md

 # Network

 HassOS uses NetworkManager to control the host network.
 In future releases, you will be able to set up the configuration using the API/UI.
 Currently only a manual configuration using NetworkManager connection files is supported.
 Without a configuration file, the device will use DHCP by default.
-These network connection files can be placed on a USB drive as described in [Configuration][configuration-usb].
+These network connection files can be placed on a USB drive and imported to the host as described in [Configuration][configuration-usb].

 ## Configuration Examples

-You can also read the [Official Manual][keyfile] or there are a lot of examples accross internet.
-The system is read-only, if you don't want the IP address to change every boot, you should set the UUID property with a generic [UUID4][uuid].
-Inside the `network` folder create the file `my-network` and add the appropriate contents below:
+You can read the [Official Manual][keyfile] or find many configuration examples across the internet.
+The system is read-only, if you don't want the IP address to change on every boot, you should set the UUID property with a generic [UUID4][uuid].
+Inside `\CONFIG\network\` on the USB or SD, create a file called `my-network` and add the appropriate contents below:

 ### Default